What tips do you have for first-timers at THE Spring Games?

 Is there public transportation from the airport to my lodging or hotel?

 It depends on where you stay but generally the answer is “no.” You will need to use some form of transportation to get from the airport to your hotel or vacation rental and then to get to the ballfields.
-You can also look at the PFX Athletics Hospitality Page to see the companies who offer discounts to guests of PFX and THE Spring Games.
+Please contact Spring Break Sports for information on housing, transportation, and things to do.

 What is the logo selection contest and how can I participate?